20th July 2021

 The test can’t tell for sure whether your baby has Down’s syndrome or another similar condition but can identify whether they’re at risk.
 It takes up to two weeks to get the results, but you should be told within three working days if your baby is at high risk.
 Based on the result, you might choose to have further tests to get a definitive answer.

 If you’d rather not know about possible risks, you can have the dating scan without the combined test.
 Talk to your midwife about how to arrange this.

 Between 18 and 21 weeks, you’ll have your anomaly scan, which is sometimes called the mid-pregnancy scan.

-Between 6 and 10 weeks you can have a scan to see whether your pregnancy is developing normally.
-You’ll see a beating heart, and if you have the scan towards then 10-week mark you can also see the baby’s head and the where their little limbs are forming.
+However, if you want a scan this early to see whether your pregnancy is developing normally, you could go for a private 'viability scan'.
+You’ll see a beating heart, and if you have the scan towards the 10-week mark you can also see the baby’s head and where the limbs are forming.